FCLE

 Course AND Assessment

-*It is the university’s discretion to determine their academic year.
+*It is the university’s discretion to determine the academic year.

 Additionally, for Cohorts 3 and 4, approved accelerated mechanisms may meet the course and/or assessment requirement, and students who pass the Florida Civic Literacy Examination (FCLE) in high school are exempt from the postsecondary assessment requirement.